AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/Bars4.md

 $$

-From the above four equations we get that
+From the above four equations, we get that

 $$
 \begin{align}
 \boldsymbol{F}